How To Debug

-General tips for identifying errors within your program.
+General tips for identifying errors within your solution.

-This module is based on both of these resources.
+This module is based on the resources above.
 I've included the content that is most relevant to USACO.

-- Your code should be consistent and readable (to yourself at the very least).
+- Your code should be readable (to yourself at the very least).

 Is your output format correct?

 - Did you remove debug output before submitting?

 Do you handle all corner cases (such as ) / special cases?

 For problems with multiple independent test cases (such as this one), are you clearing all data structures between test cases?

 - Keep in mind that your solution might only behave incorrectly when a test case is followed by a smaller test case.